skdmno4/CRC/README.md

 The implementation is inspired from Hacker's delight.

 Todo:
- Unit testing of generated
+ Unit testing of generated.

- Analyse word flipping
+ Analyse word flipping importance.

- Derive polynomial from 16 bit CRC and provided Data frame
+ Derive polynomial from 16 bit CRC and provided Data frame.